jedlimlx/Muon-Tomography-AI/README.md

 )
 ```

-## Training the Model
+## Training and Inference

-Some sample code for training the model can be found at https://www.kaggle.com/code/tomandjerry2005/mu-net-public-notebook-training.
+Sample training and inference notebooks are available in this repo.

 ## Sample Reconstructions